RizzlerGod102/SNAKE-GAME/README.md

 4. Open the folder and double-click index.html.

-5. he game will open in your web browser and is ready to play!
+5. The game will open in your web browser and is ready to play!